violet-eco/violet-eco.github.io/docs/concepts/applications.md

 System applications cannot be removed *by any means* as they are critical to the correct functioning of the system.
 Native applications which are not system applications can be removed, though.

+## Application Development

+By designing and releasing their apps, developers may contribute to Violet's application
+ecosystem:

+### Application SDK

+Violet provides a robust official Software Development Kit (SDK).
+It includes a comprehensive collection of tools, libraries, and documentation to assist developers in creating powerful and innovative applications that interface smoothly with the operating system.

+### Open Source Community

+Violet's application development depends on an open-source ecosystem that encourages collaboration, sharing and improvement.
+Developers may contribute to current applications or build whole new ones to enhance the Violet ecosystem.

 ## Services